South Fork American- 2 Day Trip

 Minimum Age: 7 yrs

-Includes 2 nights camping (1 night complimentary prior to trip and 1 night during), cabin tent upgrade available, 2 days of rafting and 4 meals.
+Includes 2 days of rafting, 2 nights of camping (1 night complimentary prior to trip and 1 night during), cabin tent upgrade available and 4 meals.